Barbara Bouchet: Career

-She starred with Gregory Peck in The Scarlet and The Black (1983).
-In 1985, she established a production company and started to produce a series of fitness books and videos.
-In addition, Bouchet opened a fitness studio in Rome.
-In 2002, Bouchet appeared in Gangs of New York, playing Mrs. Schermerhorn.
+Bouchet effectively retired from acting in 1982, and in the mid-1980s transitioned to a career producing fitness videos and books and opening a fitness studio in Rome.
+She has since made some further appearances acting in film and television, including starring with Gregory Peck in The Scarlet and The Black (1983), and a small role in Martin Scorsese's Gangs of New York (2002), playing Mrs. Schermerhorn.
 Her most recent appearance was as Countess Wiendemar in the 2023 film Diabolik: Who Are You?.

 Personal life

-In 1974, Bouchet married Luigi Borghese, a producer, with whom she has two sons including Alessandro Borghese, a TV chef.
+In 1974, Bouchet married Luigi Borghese, a producer, with whom she has two sons including celebrity chef Alessandro Borghese.
 Her husband subsequently produced some of her later films.
 They separated in 2006, citing different aspirations.